Director of Psychological Services Center

 - Multicultural Competence

-After obtaining my college degree in psychology from Biola University, I continued my graduate training at the same university, allowing me continued mentorship by faculty members who tremendously impacted my thinking and professional development in my undergraduate years.
+After obtaining my undergraduate degree in psychology from Biola University, I continued my graduate training at the same university, allowing me continued mentorship by faculty members who tremendously impacted my thinking and professional development in my undergraduate years.
 Dr. Peter Hill mentored me in my research on humility, explicit and implicit self-esteem.
 As I began teaching undergraduate statistics during my graduate training, Dr. Paul Poelstra mentored my pedagogical skills and influenced much of my philosophy of education.
-Currently my research interest lies on the construct of humility, its measurements and correlates.
+My current research interests revolve around the construct of humility, posttraumatic growth and their cross-cultural applications.
 Additionally, I'm interested in studying the development of multicultural competence among service providers in training, particularly in relations to the service providers' ability to reflect on their own culture, worldviews and values.
-Clinically, my training and experiences have been focused on the delivery of multiculturally competent services to those who suffer from severe mental illnesses through community mental health services.
-My clinical internship focused on delivering culturally-sensitive services to the immigrant population who suffer from chronic mental illnesses.
+Clinically, my training and experiences focus on the delivery of culturally-sensitive services to those who suffer from severe mental illnesses through community mental health services.